 So, assuming your fitness and food are sorted, what’s the least you need to add to a standard road bike to reduce that disadvantage?
 Well, not much really.
 Just clip-on aerobars, clipless pedals and shoes, and a way to carry all your fuel, tools and spares.

 Clipless pedals and shoes will make your pedalling more efficient as the bindings and stiff soles mean more of your legs’ power goes into turning the cranks.
 And clip-on aerobars will save you more energy by making you ride in a more aerodynamic position.

 Anything beyond that is helpful, but you’ll find the performance improvement in components gets progressively smaller the further their prices rise.
-So don’t despair if you can’t spend a fortune on a dedicated tri bike, because you can still be competitive on a road bike with some clipless pedals and clip-on bars – and the right training.
+So don’t despair if you can’t spend a fortune on a dedicated tri bike for Ironmans, because you can still be competitive on a road bike with some clipless pedals and clip-on bars – and the right training.